Aya Brea: Appearances

+Others

+Aya appeared as a character in Final Fantasy Brave Exvius.

 Promotion and merchandise

-To promote the release of Parasite Eve II, SquareSoft partnered with a website called FirstLook.com to organize an Aya Brea look-alike context, where visitors to the website are encouraged to submit a photo of themselves or a friend.
+To promote the release of Parasite Eve II, SquareSoft partnered with a website called FirstLook.com to organize an Aya Brea look-alike contest, where visitors to the website are encouraged to submit a photo of themselves or a friend.
 Voters were automatically entered to win a trip for two to a private launch party in Los Angeles, where they will be part of the judging panel.
 Five finalists were to be selected and flown to the party, where they would compete for the title and other prizes.
 Aya makes a cameo appearance in the 1999 racing game Chocobo Racing as a hidden character, using a police car as her vehicle, and has a promotional card in the Final Fantasy Trading Card Game.

 Action figures of Aya and Melissa from the original Parasite Eve game were released together in one set by Takara.
 An Aya-themed wallscroll from The 3rd Birthday was released by Square Enix.